-In this example we consider a unit square domain in $\mathbb{R}^2$ with no source term ($f = 0$), no normal flux ($h = 0$) on the left and right boundaries, and the Dirichlet condition imposed on the top boundary ($g = 1$) and the bottom boundary ($g = 0$).
+In this example, we consider a unit square domain in $\mathbb{R}^2$ with no source term ($f = 0$), no normal flux ($h = 0$) on the left and right boundaries, and the Dirichlet condition imposed on the top boundary ($g = 1$) and the bottom boundary ($g = 0$).

 For the spatial discretization, we use quadratic finite elements for the state variable (also for the adjoint variable) and linear finite elements for the parameter variable.
-For the numerical results presented in Sections \ref{sec:explore_post_2d} and \ref{sec:mcmc_large_uncertainty_2d}, the computational domain is then discretized using a regular mesh with 2,048 triangular elements.
+The computational domain is discretized using a regular mesh with 2,048 triangular elements.
 This leads to 4,225 and 1,089 degrees of freedom for the state and parameter variables, respectively.
 In the scalability results presented in Section \ref{sec:mcmc_scalability_2d}, the mesh is then refined with up to four levels of uniform refinement leading to 263,169 and 66,049 degrees of freedom for the state and parameter variables, respectively, on the finest level.